privacy-engineering/privacy-engineering.github.io/_pages/cfp.md

 * Scaling privacy engineering programs
 * Privacy assurance and validation techniques

+## Workshop Format
+One author of each accepted submission is expected to present the work at the workshop.
+Interactive and engaging presentations are welcomed.
+Following notification to authors, more information will be provided regarding speaking times and other details.

 ## Submission Instructions
 Submissions should be formatted using the SOUPS submission template (available for [MS Word](https://www.usenix.org/sites/default/files/conference-files/usenix2022_soups.doc) or [LaTeX](https://www.usenix.org/sites/default/files/conference-files/usenix2022_soups_latex-template.zip)) and submitted as a PDF.
 Submissions should be fully anonymized.

 Submissions should be made via the HotCRP portal: TBA.

-**Full Papers**
+**Research Papers**

-We are soliciting 4-5 page submissions (including references) on topics relating to authentication.
-Accepted submissions will be posted to the WAY workshop website (wayworkshop.org).
+We are soliciting submissions on topics relating to privacy engineering.
+Submitted papers must be no longer than five pages, including all figures.
+References and appendices will not count towards this limit, but reviewers are not required to read appendices.
+Accepted research papers will be made available on the workshop web site (pep23.com).
 We encourage participants to also make their workshop presentations available on the website.
-These submissions will not be considered “published” work, and as such, should not preclude publication elsewhere.
+These submissions will not be considered "published" work, and as such, should not preclude publication elsewhere.

 **Industry Reports**
 We are looking for contributions from industry or public entities in the following form: a 1-2 page report together with a slide deck for a presentation of approx. 15 minutes.
 We do not want product pitches or slides from marketing/sales representatives.
 All submissions will be reviewed, and authors agree to revise their slides as needed.